hwanggu-corgi/hwanggu-log/update.md

     - ( ): You must use synchronization function provided in `sync.c`
     - ( ): You must use the linked list implementation provided in `list.h` for wait queue for `msg_queue_poll()`

-1. Corgi add progress #126 on hyungmogu.com♥♥
+1. Corgi add progress #127 on hyungmogu.com♥♥
     - Corgi fixing `hyungmogu.com` being reset to `https://hwanggu-corgi.github.io/portfolio-site/`
-    - Corgi adding our portfolio data♥♥ #5
+    - Corgi adding our portfolio data♥♥ #6
+        - Corgi working on adding `Social Team Builder`
-        - Corgi working on adding `Calculator App`
+        - Corgi completed adding `Calculator App`
     - Corgi completed converting static template to dynamic template for `contact page`♥♥